 President.
 BAppSc, GDipBus Mgt, FAICD.
 Appointed 2019

-Sue has served as a Chairman, Director and senior business leader with ASX Top10, global unlisted companies and high-profile statutory authorities.
-She brings to the Board her commercial acumen and deep expertise in technology, climate change, capital management and risk.
-Sue is currently Chair of Yarra Valley Water, a Director of Mercer Superannuation, Treasury Corporation Victoria, Kordia Ltd and ClimateWorks Australia, and an Advisory Council member of the Monash Sustainable Development Institute.
-Sue is also a photographer and video artist who uses her art to promote conversations about the environment and our relationship and response to the natural world.
+Sue has served as a Chairman, Director and senior business leader with ASX Top10, global unlisted companies and high-profile statutory authorities and not for profits.
+She brings to the Board her commercial acumen, growth mindset and deep expertise in technology, climate change, critical infrastructure and risk.
+Sue is currently Chair of Indara Digital Infrastructure, a Director of Mercer Superannuation, CDC Data Centres and ClimateWorks Australia, and an Advisory Council member of the Monash Sustainable Development Institute.
+Sue is also a photographer who uses her art to promote conversations about the environment and our relationship and response to the natural world.

 Dr Alexander Gosling AM